There's massive competition in the eCommerce space.

 Customers do not want to hold phones and wait to speak to a customer service representative.

-Also, they can do away with waiting hours on social media to get a response.
+Also, they can avoid waiting hours on social media for a response.
 If customers want a speedy response, they are ready to help themselves.

 Customer self-service can take many forms, such as creating a knowledge base packed with user manuals, step-by-step guides, how-to videos, and FAQs.
 Also, when lodging a complaint, you can offer customer booking portals (for appointment scheduling), chatbots, and tracking portals.